stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

     > Note: A deploy key is specific to a single repository and cannot be used for multiple repositories.*

-1. After adding "public key" to the `Deploy keys` section of in your repository, now is the time to add "private key" in the secret.
+1. After adding the "public key" to the `Deploy keys` section of your repository, now is the time to add the "private key" in the secret.

     ```yaml
     apiVersion: v1